 Claude Code and Cursor both let AI write code for you, but their approaches are fundamentally different.

-The question isn't which is "better" — it's which fits your workflow.
-And if your budget allows it, using both is currently the most productive setup.
+The question isn't which is "better" — it's which fits how you work.
+And if your budget allows it, the developers shipping the fastest in 2026 are using both.